pennjay237/node-js-exercise/README.md

 # 📇 Contact Manager CLI

-A simple and powerful **Node.js CLI tool** to manage your personal contacts via the terminal.
+A simple and powerful **Node.js CLI tool** to manage your personal contacts through the terminal.
 It allows you to add, list, search, update, delete contacts, and assign them to groups.

  Features